Standards Matter

 For units equipped with a lock and key, a child entrapment warning must appear on the key as well as on the unit near or over the key slot of the lock.

-Our Standards are developed through a consensus-based process, which integrates scientific and testing expertise with input from our Technical Committee (TC) members and stakeholders.
+Our standards are developed through a consensus-based process, which integrates scientific and testing expertise with input from our technical committee members and stakeholders.
 TC members represent a variety of interests, including industry, academia, government, retail, and manufacturing.
 If you are involved in the design, construction, sale, or operation of household appliances, and you would like to help improve safety in your industry, please take a moment to learn how you can get involved.